The main tax incentives in Ireland are:

-The changes introduced by Finance (No.2) Act 2023 means that a tax credit of 25% applies to the full amount of qualifying R&D expenditure incurred by a company on qualifying R&D activities.
+The changes introduced by Finance (No.2) Act 2023 means that a tax credit of 30% now applies to the full amount of qualifying R&D expenditure incurred by a company on qualifying R&D activities.
 Qualifying R&D expenditure includes qualifying operational R&D costs and qualifying R&D plant and equipment costs (there is also a separate R&D tax credit in relation to building which is referred to further below).
 This credit is in addition to the normal 12.5% revenue deduction available for the R&D expenditure thereby resulting in an effective benefit of 42.5%.
 The increase in the headline rate of the R&D tax credit rate from 25% to 30% ensures no net impact of the taxation of the R&D tax credit under the Pillar Two GloBE rules.

 A separate R&D tax credit is available in respect of expenditure incurred on the construction or refurbishment of a qualifying R&D building.
 In order to qualify, 35% of the building must be used for qualifying R&D activities, and this threshold is measured over a four-year period (although this may be extended if use of the building was impacted by COVID-19).
-The credit for buildings is of particular assistance where R&D is carried on in a manufacturing environment as the building also needs to qualify for industrial buildings allowances.
-The credit available is equal to 25% of the proportion of the expenditure incurred on the construction or refurbishment of a qualifying building that aligns to the R&D use of the building.
-A full volume basis applies to the R&D tax credit for expenditure incurred on qualifying R&D buildings.
+The credit for buildings is of particular relevance where R&D is carried on in a manufacturing environment as the building also needs to qualify for industrial buildings allowances.
+The credit available is equal to 30% of the proportion of the expenditure incurred on the construction or refurbishment of a qualifying building that aligns to the R&D use of the building over the measured four year period.

 The R&D tax credit is a fully payable credit that is paid in three fixed instalments as follows: